 We saw a safe system for the procurement, prescribing, storage and administration of medicines.
-The pharmacy wholesaler was registered with The Medicines and Healthcare Products Regulatory Agency (MHRA).
-All medicines were stored securely in a locked cupboard or a drug refrigerator.
+The pharmacy wholesaler was MHRA listed.
+All medicines were stored securely in a locked cupboard or a drug refrigerator and were in-date.

 Arrangements were in place to deal with medical emergencies.
 This included training, first aid supplies and having medicines available that could be used in an emergency, such as adrenaline.